nslay/diceloss_cpp/README.md

 # diceloss_cpp
 Memory-efficient DiceLoss for PyTorch

+# Caution!
+Be careful with empty segmentation masks (especially if you are ignoring the background channel).
+The dice loss gradient is not necessarily 0 and can lead to head-scratching moments!
+Perhaps `p = 2` and `smooth = 1` are safer options for this corner case.
+This is what other dice loss implementations generally use.

 # Introduction
 Some of the dice loss implementations I've seen calculate softmax and one-hot encoded masks.
 This is not a big deal in 2D, but in 3D, this is extremely wasteful in memory.
 If you have batch size B and K classes, the one-hot mask will require B * K * H * W * D in memory and the softmax will require twice that (one for the gradient).
 So my workaround is to... not store one-hot encoded masks or softmax and instead calculate everything on the fly in the dice loss.